lhcb/starterkit-lessons/eos-storage.md

 ['root://eoslhcb.cern.ch//eos/lhcb/grid/user/lhcb/user/a/another/2016_11/146255/146255492/DVntuple.root']
 ```

-This URL can be directly used in your ROOT script as follows:
+This URL can be directly used in your ROOT script with the help of the XRootD
+protocol as follows:

 ```python
 TFile::Open("root://eoslhcb.cern.ch//eos/lhcb/grid/user/lhcb/user/a/another/2016_11/146255/146255492/DVntuple.root")
 ```

+> ## Use of the XRootD protocol  {.callout}
+> In order to access files on every grid site with the XRootD protocol, be sure
+> to have a valid proxy using `lhcb-proxy-init`.

 > ## Deprecation of the use of MassStorageFile {.callout}
 > The use of `MassStorageFile` is deprecated as it is quite sensitive to network problems when ganga is downloading the output of the job to EOS.